rocket-icon

 Consider integration capability with existing tools such as Recruiting CRM and Applicant Tracking Software.
 If you use iSmartRecruit, check API support and how the trained agent can post actions back into the ATS workflow.

-Step 4: Label carefully and build training sets
+Step 4: Label Data and Build Training Sets

 Label data for the exact outcome you care about.
 For example, when you train an AI agent to shortlist, label only candidates that passed both screening and hiring manager review.
 Avoid noisy labels like mere profile views.
 Create separate sets for training, validation and testing.
 Keep a holdout set to evaluate real world performance after deployment.